karlicoss/grasp/README.md

 * [localhost only version](https://chrome.google.com/webstore/detail/org-grasp/ohhbcfjmnbmgkajljopdjcaokbpgbgfa)
 * [any host version](https://chrome.google.com/webstore/detail/org-grasp-any-host/gcfhlnaalomahoampfjhinmgjikkkgep) (the only difference are permissions in manifest)

+Install from Firefox store:

+* In progress

+Install from a zip: [releases](https://github.com/karlicoss/grasp/releases).

 # Running
 In the simplest setup, the server runs locally, and you can use 'localhost' version of the extension.
 If you have to work on a computer where you can't run python scripts,